Expressways of Cambodia: Phnom Penh-Sihanoukville Expressway

-The first expressway, the Phnom Penh-Sihanoukville Expressway, is funded by the China Road and Bridge Corporation at a cost of US$2 billion under a build-operate-transfer contract.
+The first expressway, the Phnom Penh-Sihanoukville Expressway, is funded by the China Road and Bridge Corporation for US$2 billion under a build-operate-transfer contract.

-The road has two lanes in each direction and will have a speed limit of 120 km/h for light vehicles, 100 km/h for two axle trucks, buses and motorcycles and 80 km/h for shipping containers truck with a minimum speed of 60 km/h for all vehicles.
-This will allow the travel time between the two terminal cities to be halved from 6 hours.
+The road has two lanes in each direction and will have a speed limit of 120 km/h for light vehicles, 100 km/h for two axle trucks and buses and 80 km/h for shipping containers truck with a minimum speed of 60 km/h for all vehicles.

+Only cars, buses, and trucks under 40 T and 5.2m are allowed on the expressway.